uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 The architecture for this model is simple with the features being the four independent variables along with the specific city locations, which is an output of this dataset.
 Note that the names of the cities were not a part of the dataset but can mainly be derived from approximating or interpolating the locations from the longitude and latitude.

-Input Selections: Longitude, latitude, injuries, and boroughs Output Selection: Cities/counties with the highest concentration
+*Input Selections*: Longitude, latitude, injuries, and boroughs

+*Output Selection*: Cities/counties with the highest concentration

 #v(1em)
 === 3.2.3 Weighted K-Means Function